 Once you save a parent category, click on the name of that parent category to begin adding "child categories" under the parent.
 The top level category basically becomes the name of the "category field" content contributors will see when contributing content, and the "child categories" are the actual terms in the drop down select box that content contributors can use to label content.
 Nesting of child categories is possible but it is not recommended beyond the 3rd or 4th level of depth for better usability.
 The example below shows three "child" categories (Consulting, Research, Training), that have been added to the "Product Types" parent category.

-Now that a parent category has been created, and populated with a list of child categories, the "Product Types" category can be assigned to a category field on a content structure.
-For more information, please refer to the documentation on Adding a Category Field to a Structure.
+Now that a parent category has been created, and populated with a list of child categories, the "Product Types" category can be assigned to a category field on a content type.
+For more information, please refer to the documentation on Adding a Category Field to a Content Type.